Quinn Priester: Milwaukee Brewers

-On April 7, 2025, Priester was traded by the Red Sox to the Milwaukee Brewers in exchange for minor-league outfielder Yophery Rodriguez, a Competitive Balance Round selection in the 2025 MLB draft, where the Red Sox selected Marcus Phillips with the 33rd pick and a player to be named later (or cash considerations).
+On April 7, 2025, Priester was traded by the Red Sox to the Milwaukee Brewers in exchange for minor league outfielder Yophery Rodriguez, a Competitive Balance Round selection in the 2025 MLB draft, where the Red Sox selected Marcus Phillips with the 33rd pick and a player to be named later (or cash considerations).
 On May 5, John Holobetz was sent to Boston as the PTBNL.

 Beginning in mid-May, Priester strung together an eight-game stretch where he had an ERA of 2.23, a walk rate of 5.6%, and a groundball rate of 60%.
 This success was enough that when the Brewers promoted the high-end starting pitcher prospect Jacob Misiorowski on June 12, they traded the veteran Aaron Civale instead of using Priester's minor league option.
 By the end of July, Priester showed continued success with a 10-2 record and a 3.27 ERA.

 On Sept.
 18, 2025, with an 8-2 win over the St. Louis Cardinals, Priester recorded his 12th consecutive winning decision, further surpassing a Brewers franchise record that had previously been held by two separate pitchers, Chris Bosio and Cal Eldred, who each had 10-game winning streaks in 1992.
 On Sept.
 18, Priester left a start against the Los Angeles Angels in the sixth inning with the score tied 2-2, a game the Brewers would go on to win 5-2; that marked the 19th consecutive win for the Brewers in games which Priester appeared, another franchise record.

+Priester was placed on the injured list to start the 2026 season due to thoracic outlet syndrome-adjacent issues.
+He had been dealing with wrist soreness since the 2025 season, and the issue was diagnosed by a specialist after the soreness worsened during 2026 spring training.
+Priester was transferred to the 60-day injured list on June 6.
+On June 18, it was announced that Priester would undergo thoracic outlet surgery, ending his season.

+Personal life

+Priester and his wife, Regan, married in November 2025 in Jupiter, Florida.